sh1un/sh1un.github.io/blog/content/search.md

 ---
 title: "Search" # in any language you want
 layout: "search" # necessary for search
-url: "/archive"
-description: "Search Shiun's blog"
+description: "Search in Shiun's blog"
 summary: "search"
 placeholder: "Search"
 ---